monarch-initiative/pheval.exomiser/README.md

 ```
 ### Setting up the testdata directory

 The Exomiser plugin for PhEval accepts phenopackets and vcf files as an input for running Exomiser.
-The plugin can be run in `phenotype_only` mode, where only phenopackets are required as an input, however, this *must* be specified in the `config.yaml`.
+The plugin can be run in `phenotype_only` mode, where only phenopackets are required as an input, however, this *must* be specified in the `config.yaml` by setting `variant_analysis: False`

 The testdata directory should include subdirectories named `phenopackets` and `vcf` if running with variant prioritisation.